openconfig/gnsi/certz/README.md

 PCRs to be included and all allowable digest values.

 Send a `Certz.GenerateCSRRequest` to the `Certz.Rotate` endpoint, containing a `Certz.ReferenceIntegritySpec`.
-Using the returned `Certz.GenerateCSRResponse`, do the following.
-Verify the EK certificate chain, and verify the AK by nonce and certification by EK.
-Validate PCR digest as signed by the validated AK.
-Verify the digest matches with one of the allowed ones.
-Lastly, validate the CSR by its AK signature, and then process and extract the public key.
+Using the returned `Certz.GenerateCSRResponse` and the `MBMData` within, do the following:

+* Verify the `ek_leaf_cert` using the `ek_cert_chain` and your trust anchor.
+* Validate the `ak_signature` over the `ak_attestation` struct which was certified by the EK, and validate its contents.
+This verifies the AK.
+* Validate the `signature` over `quoted` by the AK.
+Then validate that the PCRs match one of the allowed ones.
+* Validate the `csr_signature` over the `certificate_signing_request` by the AK.
+  This verifies the CSR.

-Get a new certificate issued by a trusted CA using the public key.
+Get a new certificate issued by a trusted CA using the CSR.
 Then `Certz.Rotate` as normal.

 ### Open Questions/Considerations